It’s high time we put the most enduring myths about human behavior to bed, and see the mind—and the world—as it is.

 Are you stressed by everyday events?
 Losing perspective?
 Here are five easy steps to take today to let go of stress.

-Being alone doesn't mean that you have to feel miserable and lonely.
-Develop a strategy to cope with your feelings of loneliness and free yourself up to live independently.
+Being alone doesn't mean that you have to feel miserable.
+Develop a strategy to cope with feelings of loneliness and free yourself up to live independently.